barrelstrength/sprout-docs/docs/forms/caching-and-csrf-tokens.md

+---
+date: 2018-06-25
+description: Many websites take steps to improve performance by caching web pages.
+However, be mindful when caching pages with Forms.
+---

 # Caching & CSRF Tokens

 Many websites take steps to improve performance by caching web pages.
 However, be mindful when caching pages with Forms.
 Forms depend on a CSRF token for security.
 This CSRF token is required to be unique each time a form is submitted so you do not want to cache it.